sherlifelix/blog/_posts/2018-10-31-countries-that-you-would-be-surprised-to-know-play-kabaddi.md

 thumbnail: /assets/img/indiairan_d.jpg
 author_name: Sherli
 published: true
+metatitle: Countries that you would be surprised to know play Kabaddi- Toknowisgood
 title: Countries that you would be surprised to know play Kabaddi
 blog_category: LifeStyle
 description: >-
-  THe game of kabaddi has become popular again with the launch of privately owned leagues ...
+  title: Countries that you would be surprised to know play Kabaddi - The game of kabaddi has become popular again with the launch of privately owned leagues ...
 keywords: >-
   Kabaddi , Facts about Kabaddi , Top nations playing Kabaddi , Asian Games ,